The Green One in Glass: Summary

 One day, Fatima's stepsister, who always makes her bed, finds the necklace and shows it to her mother, and the women steal the golden presents whenever she makes the bed.
 Achdar Azaz tells Fatima about the gifts he leaves and asks her to make her bed herself, thus she keeps his gifts.
 Her stepfamily begins to plan to ruin her happiness and suggests she asks the prince how he can be hurt.
 Achdar Azaz explains that his seven mothers are Silah, but he is not supernatural, and they can all be hurt by shards of glass in their bed.
 The next time Achdar Azaz lies on the bed, his body is badly hurt by the glass and, believing Fatima did this to hurt him, vows to kill her and returns to his mothers.
 Meanwhile, Fatima dons male garments and flees from home, while also looking for her lover around the world.
 At one time, she stops to rest by a tree and overhears the conversation between two birds (sparrows, in El-Tayib's translation) which talk about Achdar Azaz's injuries and the way to cure him: the livers of both birds.
 Fatima stones the birds to death and takes their livers, then keeps walking until she meets the same old woman her father met.
-The old woman warns her about the seven man-eating Silah mothers, and their son's situation: it was prophecized that Achdar Azaz was to be hurt by glass, and only the livers of the magical birds of the djinn, Abu Najir and Abu Najira (Abinayir and Abinayara, in El-Tayib's translation) can cure him, but these birds are only released from their cages once every hundred years.
+The old woman warns her about the seven man-eating Silah mothers, and their son's situation: it was prophesied that Achdar Azaz was to be hurt by glass, and only the livers of the magical birds of the djinn, Abu Najir and Abu Najira (Abinayir and Abinayara, in El-Tayib's translation) can cure him, but these birds are only released from their cages once every hundred years.
 Fatima, disguised as a fakir, says she has the cure, then goes to meet the seven Silah, who want the fakir to cure their son, unless he is devoured.
 Fatima applies the lotion she produced from the birds' livers on Achdar Azaz's body and heals his injuries.
 In return, she makes the Silahs promise not to devour any more people, and asks for Achdar Azaz's amulet and sword as payment, and makes him promise not to hurt the person who shouts "in the name of the Fakir that cured him".